Is it safe to travel to Sicily? Your holiday rights as Mount Etna erupts

 When did Mount Etna erupt?

-Mount Etna began erupting overnight, sending a large column of smoke and ash into the sky above Sicily.
+Mount Etna began erupting on Monday, sending a large column of smoke and ash into the sky above Sicily.

 Footage on social media showed people running down the mountainside of Etna as the smoke intensified.